 Industrial Metal Bellows

-Bellows, welded or convoluted (formed), are used in a large number of industrial applications.
+Bellows, welded or convoluted (formed), are used in many industrial applications.
 Below you will find a few:

 - Oil and Gas refinery.